edulcorante-hub/thisblog-astro-template/src/content/blog/why-i-built-this-blog.md

 Am I still that?
 **For sure I am!**

-If you're curious about that, take a look at my urbex blog   <a href="https://edulcoranteperveleni.it" target="_blank" class="dark:text-amber-600 hover:dark:text-amber-400"> Edulcorante per Veleni</a> (in Italian).
+If you're curious about that, take a look at my urbex blog   <a href="https://edulcoranteperveleni.it" target="_blank"> Edulcorante per Veleni</a> (in Italian).

 Besides that, I'm a supporter of quiet life and I believe that **mountains** and **forests** represent my real environments.